mitushaa/InternshipChallenge2020/README.md

 # Recommender System using Python
  ## **My Project Description:**
- The goal of my project is to show the capabilities of a Recommendation Engine.<br>
+ The goal of my project is to show the capabilities of a Recommendation System.<br>

    I'll be introducing following things:
 1. Recommendation System Using collaborative filtering